yugongxu/hello-world/README.md

 ## 🔥News

-- *2025-7*：We are in the process of building our leaderboard.
+- *2025-7*: We are in the process of building our leaderboard.

 - *2025-7*: We have open-sourced our evaluation code and are continually improving it.